Isar Aerospace / NASA Spaceflight – B. Kenniston

 Inflection from R&D-stage to operating company; first proof of unit economics

-Required to fund Spectrum production ramp and Aquila engine factory; scale-up capital is gated on Flight 2 outcome
+Funds the Spectrum production ramp (up to 40 vehicles/year) and the Aquila engine factory; the next capital milestone is a pre-IPO round gated on the Flight 2 outcome

 - 2026–2027